abinit/abinit/doc/tutorial/spin.md

       1.00000   0.99730   0.99730   0.00898   0.00898   0.00224   0.00000   0.00000 (spin-down)
 ```

-We note that the occupation are very different for up and down spins, which
+We note that the occupations are very different for up and down spins, which
-means that the eigenvalues are shifted which is in turn due to a shift of the
+means that the eigenvalues are shifted, which is in turn due to a shift of the
 exchange-correlation potential, and therefore of the effective potential.
 You can indeed have a look at the output file to compare spin-up and down eigenvalues:

     -0.48411  -0.38615  -0.38615  -0.30587  -0.30587  -0.27293   0.33747   0.33747 (up, kpt#1)
     -0.46638  -0.32383  -0.32383  -0.21767  -0.21767  -0.20371   0.36261   0.36261 (dn, kpt#1)

-The magnetization density (in unit of mu_B - Bohr's magneton) is the
+The magnetization density (in unit of $\mu_B$ - Bohr's magneton) is the
 difference between the up and down densities.
 The magnetization density,
-divided by the total density is noted "zeta".
+divided by the total density, is denoted "zeta".
 This quantity "zeta" can vary between -1 and 1.
-It is everywhere zero in the non-magnetic case.
+It is zero everywhere in the non-magnetic case.
 In the magnetic case, we can read for instance its minimal and maximal values in the output file:

     Min spin pol zeta= -4.8326E-02 at reduced coord.
 0.7222  0.5000  0.2222